Log in to your Jira instance as an administrator.

 - Search for vLinks in the Advanced fields.

-- vLinks offers two field types: Multiple Issue Picker and Single Issue Picker.
+- vLinks offers four field types: Confluence Page Picker, Multiple Issue Picker, Single Issue Picker and Linked Issue Field.

 - Select one of the options and click on 'Next'.